What You’ll Learn

 Real Example: What AI Automation Looks Like in Practice

-The clearest way to understand what AI automation looks like at a small nonprofit is to look at what Scottship Solutions built for kNot Today, a child advocacy nonprofit in Indiana and North Carolina operating with a team of fewer than ten people.
+The clearest way to understand what AI automation looks like at a small nonprofit is to look at what Scottship Solutions built for Pender County Head Start, a rural early childhood nonprofit in southeastern North Carolina.

 Scottship Solutions built an AI-powered workflow on Claude that automated the operational work: content drafts pulled from a calendar and generated in the organization’s brand voice, Canva design briefs created automatically, Asana tasks tracked without manual entry, and incoming photos auto-saved to Google Drive for immediate use.
 The result was a 75% reduction in content prep time, delivered in six weeks, with zero technical training required after handoff.